ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ### How to use the existing playlists - Loading from USB
 1. Make sure your drive is in a supported format, like FAT32.

-2. Make sure the label of your pendrive is "CHOKO" - this is because Lakka mounts USB drives under /storage/roms/ using the label.
+2. ~~Make sure the label of your pendrive is "CHOKO" - this is because Lakka mounts USB drives under /storage/roms/ using the label.
-In Windows, you can change the label of your pendrive by right-clicking in the drive letter and select "Rename".
+In Windows, you can change the label of your pendrive by right-clicking in the drive letter and select "Rename".~~

-3. Copy the folder CHA_LAKKA to the root of your CHOKO pendrive.
-It doesn't need to be empty, you can have other folders.
+3. ~~Copy the folder CHA_LAKKA to the root of your CHOKO pendrive.
+It doesn't need to be empty, you can have other folders.~~

-4. You need to put the ROMs in *.zip format, in folders inside 'CHA_LAKKA/roms'.
-It isn't easy to put all the right roms in the right place, but there are lists inside the folder "roms".
+4. ~~You need to put the ROMs in *.zip format, in folders inside 'CHA_LAKKA/roms'.
+It isn't easy to put all the right roms in the right place, but there are lists inside the folder "roms".~~
+This is outdated for Multi OS builds!
 5. If you don't want the "double view" of snapshot and title screen, go into all subfolders under 'thumbnails' and replace the folders named 'Named_Titles' with those named 'Named_Titles_2'.

 6. Now insert the pendrive in the USB EXT port of the CHA and boot into Lakka.
 Enjoy!